Oct 14, 2019

-OSU's Farm Office took a road trip to the National Farm Business Conference in Sheboygan, Wisconsin to learn more about hot topics in farm management, including OSU's presentations on farmland leases, LLCs, solar leases, small farm programs and measures of dairy farm competitiveness.
-As a bonus, Craig Culver shared how he built Culver's restaurants and Karen Kelley explained how she turned a Wisconsin dairy farm into a creamery and ended up on Good Morning America.
+OSU's Farm Office took a road trip to the National Farm Business Conference in Sheboygan, Wisconsin to learn more about hot topics in farm management, including our own presentations on farmland leases, LLCs, solar leases, small farm programs and measures of dairy farm competitiveness.
+The group heard Craig Culver share how he built Culver's restaurants and Karen Kelley tell how she turned a Wisconsin dairy into a creamery and ended up on Good Morning America.
 Visit here for more on the conference.

 May 17, 2019